soraxas/firmware/README.md

 We furthermore add the following:
 - `macro_recorder.c` - includes the actual recorder of runtime macros.
 - `postponer.c` - contains simple circular buffer which keeps track of postponed keys.
 This is vital for proper function of postponed secondary roles.
+- `str_utils.c` - contains functions used for handling strings
+- `macro_shortcut_parser.c` - contains lookup tables and algorithms used to transform strings to scancodes.

 Our command actions are rooted in `processCommandAction(...)` in `macros.c`.